Shopify/polaris/polaris.shopify.com/content/components/stack/index.md

   - fileName: stack-where-a-single-item-fills-the-remaining-space.tsx
     title: Where a single item fills the remaining space
     description: Use for aligning buttons or secondary content to the right edge of another element, allowing it to wrap below on small screens.
 ---

-# Stack

-Use to lay out a horizontal row of components or to achieve no-fuss vertical centering.
-A stack is made of flexible items that wrap each of the stack’s children.
-Options provide control of the wrapping, spacing, and relative size of the items in the stack.

----

 ## Best practices